ldtteam/MinecoloniesWiki/pages/src/source/tutorials/schematics.md

 So, for example, the path would be `blueprints/wildwest/fundamentals/builder1` for the Builder's Hut level 1 and `blueprints/wildwest/decorations/supplies/supplycamp` for the supply camp.
 {% endversion %}

+Because these have a fixed name, you can't have more than one per style and type.

 You should always apply a [groundlevel tag](../../source/items/tagtool) when making a supply camp/ship.
 The rules for guessing where the ground level is without the tag change depending whether they're placed by the build tool or the supply item, for legacy reasons.

 ## Hut Requirements